Self-organized criticality in a network of economic agents with finite consumption: Conclusions

-We have showed that, based only on first principles of economic theory and assuming that agents form an open system of economic connections organized by preferential attachment mechanisms, one reaches the distribution of drops observed in financial markets indices, including stocks and interest rate options.
-Assuming that the preferential attachment mechanism is part of the growing of economic connections, the resulting self-similar topology allow us to assume that all economy has the same topological structure as the sub-economy around financial markets and, thus, market indices are good proxies for the all economy.
-Since the exponent of the degree distribution is reflected directly on the exponent of the drop magnitude distribution, the diferences between the different indices can be explained by the different social-economic realities beneath them, dispite the fact that, in general, they all have the same behaviour.
-Our numerical model was based on the same principles to simulate drops on energy and reproduces the drops on the financial indices with an error smaller than the differences between real indices.
-Interestingly, the exponent $m=2.5$ appears in other contexts and physical systems, e.g.~in Fiber bundle models\cite{fiberbundlemodels}, which raises the question if the financial systems belong to some broader universality class.
-Further, while the local crashes appear randomly in time, one can argue that with such a model predictions of broad avalanches and economic crisis may be possible, similarly to what was recently demonstrated in granular systems\cite{osvanny}.
+In this paper, we have showed that, based only on first principles of economic theory and assuming that agents form an open system of economic connections organized by preferential attachment mechanisms, one is able to reach the distribution of drops observed in financial markets indices, including stocks and interest rate options.
+Assuming that the preferential attachment mechanism is part of the growing of economic connections, the resulting self-similar topology allows us to assume that the total economy system may present a similar topological structure as the sub-economy around financial markets and, thus, market indices can be taken as good proxies for the total economy.

+We presented evidence that the distribution of drops in financial indices reflects the degree distribution taken from the trading network of the economical agents.
+In other words, the topology and structure of economic-like networks strongly influences the frequency and amplitude of economical crisis.
+Quantitatively, we showed that the two exponents characterizing the degree distribution and the distribution of drops, respectively, obey a scaling relation.
+Further, we showed how the scaling relation can be derived from a mean-field approach, assuming that the avalanche is a branching process of the economical agents and measuring its amplitude from the expected number of trading connections that are lost.

+It should be noticed that the mean-field approach does not provide insight on local variations of both exponents.
+Differences between the different indices are also related to the different social-economic realities beneath them, including e.g.~growing periods or crisis.
+For example, despite the fact that, in general, all economies have the same behavior, during a growing period the structure of the economic network shows a broader degree distribution (see e.g.~Fig.~\ref{fig3}e) corresponding to a higher value of the proxy (financial index).

+The results averaged for sufficiently long time show that the numerical model here introduced reproduces the exponent $m\sim 5/2$ for the distribution of the drops observed in empirical financial indices.
+The value of the exponent $m$ gives indications of how large are crisis in the corresponding economy.
+Subsequent work that we are now finishing and will publish elsewhere shows that the exponent m is bounded by $[2,3.5]$.

+Two final remarks are due here.
+First, as stated in the introduction, we only dealt with drops, occurring for a lower threshold of the difference between consumption and production at one single agent.
+Though, the interpretation of the total ``energy'' in the system as a financial index for the market can only be closed if the so-called ``booms'' are also considered in the evolution of the financial proxy.
+The booms were not incorporated in our model, since we were concerned with risk management.
+To incorporate them an additional threshold in the consumption would be needed.